top of page

 3 Signs You Might Benefit from Social Anxiety Therapy

-Subtle Signs You Might Be Struggling with Social Anxiety Ever walk into a room and suddenly feel too aware of yourself; your voice, your posture, even your breathing?
-Or maybe you rehearse what to say before sending a simple message, then still second-guess it afterward.
-Experiences like these are more common than people think.
-This isn’t about labeling.
-Instead, think of this as a gentle check-in, especially if you’re considering support for social anxiety.
-1. You Feel “On D
+Subtle Signs You Might Be Struggling with Social Anxiety Ever walk into a room and suddenly feel too aware of yourself?
+You might notice your voice, your posture, or even your breathing.
+Or perhaps you rehearse what to say before sending a simple message, only to second-guess it afterward.
+Experiences like these are more common than you might think.
+This isn’t about labeling; it’s a gentle check-in, especially if you’re considering support for social anxiety.
+1. You Feel “On

 Sepideh Hossaini, MA, RP, CSFT